Baked Chicken Stuffed with Pesto and Cheese (Video)

 - Preheat oven to 375F/190C.
 Spray a small casserole dish with non-stick spray or oil.

-- Trim any visible fat from chicken breasts, then put them one at a time inside a heavy plastic bag and pound with meat mallet (or something heavy) until the chicken is as thin as you can get it.
-Don’t worry too much about the shape or whether there are some loose pieces, you can tuck them in when you roll up the chicken.
+- Trim any visible fat from chicken breasts, then put them one at a time inside a heavy plastic bag and pound with meat mallet (affiliate link), or something heavy, until the chicken is as thin as you can get it.
+Don't worry too much about the shape or whether there are some loose pieces, you can tuck them in when you roll up the chicken.

 - In a small bowl mix together the basil pesto, sour cream, and grated mozzarella.

-- Prepare two bowls, one with the two beaten eggs and one with a mixture of the finely-grated Parmesan and the almond flour.
+- Prepare two bowls, one with the two beaten eggs and one with a mixture of the finely-grated Parmesan and the Almond Flour (affiliate link).

 - Use a rubber scraper to spread a thin layer of the pesto mixture over each chicken breast, stopping about 1/2 inch from the edge of the chicken.
 (This will help prevent too much of the pesto mixture from running out when it cooks.